 - Security auditing, requirements definitions and system architectures

 Information Security Management

-Within the area of Information Security Management, we are working to ensure that our customers get a sharp tool in a consistent, accurate, and repeatable way to assess risks, take protective measures and to evaluate the measures taken, so that the right balance between protection and business-risk is achieved.
+Within the area of Information Security Management, we are working to ensure that our clients get a precision tool to consistently, accurately, and repeatably assess risks, take mitigating measures and to evaluate those measures taken to ensure their effectiveness, so that the right balance between protection and business-risk is achieved.

-Within the area of information security management and governance Kirei has supported our customers through the certification process in both the international information security management system standard ISO/IEC 27001:2013 as well as the IT security framework SysTrust.
+Within the area of information security management and governance Kirei has supported our clients through the certification process in both the international information security management system standard ISO/IEC 27001:2013 as well as the IT security framework SysTrust (Service Organization Controls, SOC).

 Security Auditing, Requirements Definitions and System Architecture

 When changing or introducing new systems, it is of crucial importance that security and quality aspects are taken into considerations from the beginning, and that system security can be maintained even after the project has been completed.
 We therefore support the implementation of all the projects’ phases through the definition of security requirements, design of the system architecture, procurement support, as well as validation, quality assurance and security audits.

 We can also assume the role of a control function, where we will audit against the relevant security standards, regulatory or business requirements, specific identified risks or a combination of these.
 In other contexts, we evaluate the security of the specific components on a more technical level, often based on CC/CEM and a protection profile, down to the implementation level.

 Today almost all information systems rely upon open, robust and high-performing communication services.
 We use our experience from large operator networks, metropolitan area networks and corporate networks to define requirements, scaling and provide quality assurance to critical network infrastructure.